Valkonian/vivace-basic/README.md

 This is for my NEA, essentially a draft version of my website Vivace.
 I'm using a mix of RAD and Agile coding.
 This is just here so I don't make a total hot steaming mess of my actual code I'm gonna submit.

+Guess what, I used no ChatGPT for the webscraper!!
+Take that AI!
+You're not coming for my job!!1!11!!